StanfordVL/behavior/docs/vr_demos.md

 ### HDF5 Content
 The following are the available keys to index into the hdf5 file.
 The dimensionality of each component is noted parenthetically, where `N` indicates the number of frames in the demo.

 - action (N x 28) -- see BehaviorRobot description in the [Embodiments section](agents.md) for details about the actuation of this robot.
 This vector contains two additional dimensions that correspond to the `hand reset` action in VR: an action that teleports the simulated hands to the exact pose of the VR hand controller when they have diverged.
-This actions are not used by AI agents but are necessary to understand the demos.
+These actions are not used by AI agents but are necessary to understand the demos.
 - proprioception (N x 20) -- proprioceptive feedback.
 More details in the [Embodiments section](agents.md).
 - rgb (N x 128 x 128 x 3) -- rgb image from camera
 - depth (N x 128 x 128 x 1) -- depth map